geoiris/check-npm-pkg-version/README.md

 first time, add the module in your code :

 ```
-const npv = require('npm-pkg-version')
+const npv = require('check-npm-pkg-version')
 ```

 After, just use it with the package name that you want check, example :

 ```
-let result = await npv('npm-pkg-version');
+let result = await npv('check-npm-pkg-version');
 ```

-The npm-pkg-version function return a promise.
+The check-npm-pkg-version function return a promise.
 This promise was mage by node-fetch lib to call the npm registry API for find your search.
 So, i don't manage node-fetch return, you have to check the result by yourself.

 In my example, i call npv function, and i check if the result is here.
 After that i call the res.json() function to convert the response in JSON and make my own control.